John Olsen: Political career

-Premier
+Premier (1996-2001)

 By late 1996, however, the Liberals' poll numbers under Brown were stagnating in the face of factional battles and concerns about the slow pace of reform.
 With a statutory general election due in 1997, two prominent Liberal moderate backbenchers, Joan Hall (wife of former Premier Steele Hall) and Graham Ingerson (who had briefly served as Brown's deputy in Opposition), threw their support to Olsen.
 With Hall and Ingerson's support, Olsen challenged Brown for the party leadership in November 1996.
 This time, he succeeded and was sworn in as Premier, with Ingerson as his deputy.

 During the ensuing 1997 election campaign, most commentators agreed that Olsen lost the leaders' debate against Labor's Mike Rann.
 The election was extremely close; on election night many Liberals feared that Labor had managed the 12-seat swing it needed to take back government (Labor had taken two Liberal seats at by-elections).
 Ultimately, the Liberals suffered a 9.4% swing and lost 11 seats, one short of making Rann Premier.
 Olsen was forced into a minority government supported by National and independent MPs.
 It was the first time that the main non-Labor party in South Australia had won a second term since adopting the Liberal Party label in 1974.
 After one of those crossbenchers, former Liberal Mitch Williams, returned to the party in December 1999, Olsen held a one-seat majority for eight months until he expelled longtime Liberal maverick Peter Lewis in July 2000.